 The dust from the great GPU Battle of twenty-thirteen has long since settled.
 Nvidia claimed victories in both low thermal footprint and overall performance, while AMD walked away seizing the value trophy.
+Compare this video card with our Gigabyte GTX 760 windforce 3X OC video card review to decide which is best for your PC.
 The GTX 780 Ti and AMD R9 290 are the flagship offerings from each company and make no mistake.
 Each mighty card will have you gaming at the bleeding edge of performance and speed.
 The Nvidia GTX 960M is also a great choice.

 The contents are a simple cache of the bare essentials.
 You get the VisionTek R9 270x video card.
 Installation disk with drivers.
 These have been updated.
 They’re fine to use if you don’t have an internet connection at the time of install.
 But ideally you want to skip over to the official site or the AMD to get the most current set of drivers.
 You also receive a quick installation guide, DVI-to-VGA dongle and a pair of Molex 4-pin power cable attachments.